Also see the Physical Activity Health Topic page to find out how WAVE can support your ECE/School with Physical Activity.

 Traditional Māori Games can be used as a professional development opportunity for both students and staff.
 The objective of the professional development is to develop physical activity programmes looking at traditional cultural games, remove barriers and promote participation of physical activity through Traditional Māori Games.

-Click here to borrow some Traditional Maori Games from our WAVE Resource Centre - Ki-o-Rahi, Poi and Tī Rākau sticks
+Visit our WAVE Resource Centre to borrow some Traditional Maori Games - Ki-o-Rahi, Poi and Tī Rākau sticks